MicrosoftDocs/playfab-docs/playfab-docs/personas/bi.md

 ## Open the Game Manager for your title

-Before installing your **SDK**, select any title, and the Game Manager opens it.
+Before installing your SDK, select any title, and the Game Manager opens it.
 Take the time to familiarize yourself with the various sections in the Game Manager dashboard.

 For a more detailed overview, visit the [Game Manager quickstart](../features/config/gamemanager/quickstart.md).

 The PlayFab Game Manager allows you to do whatever you need to with your game title.
-Once you have a grasp on the aspects of the Game Manager, install the **SDK** so you can start using **APIs**.
+Once you have a grasp on the aspects of the Game Manager, install the SDK so you can start using APIs.

 ![PlayFab - Unicorn Battle - Admin Menu](images/playfab-unicorn-battle-admin-menu.png)